Tips on voice recognition software

 But seriously, will you ever write a white paper on your iPhone?
 Or even your iPad?
 I didn't think so.

-For now at least, production-quality voice recognition lives on the desktop.
+For now at least, production-quality voice recognition still lives on full-fledged computers.

 VR tip #5: Start with low-risk projects like e-mail.

 To get started, try dictating answers to some e-mails.

 You'll probably be amazed how well it works and how much time you save.

 I still find dictating e-mails a real blast that saves me many minutes every day.